inBeat/inbeat-website/content/top-influencers/instagram/cinema/_index.md

 ---
-title: Top 10 Cinema Instagram Influencers In 2022
+title: Top 10 Cinema Instagram Influencers In 2023
 description: >-
-  Find top cinema Instagram influencers in 2022.
-Most popular hashtags: #cinema #travelphotography #indiaclicks.
+  Find top cinema Instagram influencers in 2023.
+Most popular hashtags: #photography #love #nature.
 platform: Instagram
-hits: 9267
+hits: 9384
-text_top: Analyze the top-rated Instagram profiles on inBeat.
+text_top: Analyze the most popular Instagram accounts on inBeat.
-text_bottom: inBeat aggregates 9267 Instagram influencers like this for you to work with.
+text_bottom: Our search engine has 9384 Instagram influencers like this for you to connect with.
 profiles:
   - username: "lynncinema"
     fullname: >-